towet/gatepass/README.md

 ## Deployment Instructions

-1. **Create a MongoDB Database**
-   - Sign up for a free MongoDB Atlas account
-   - Create a new cluster
-   - Get your connection string

-2. **Deploy to Netlify**
+1. **Deploy to Netlify**
+   - Fork or clone this repository
    - Connect your GitHub repository to Netlify
-   - Add the following environment variable in Netlify settings:
-     - Key: `MONGODB_URI`
-     - Value: Your MongoDB connection string
+   - Choose "Deploy with Node.js" option
+   - No environment variables needed

-3. **Verify Deployment**
+2. **Verify Deployment**
    - Netlify will automatically build and deploy your site
-   - Check the Functions tab in Netlify to ensure the serverless function is deployed
+   - The Node.js server will start automatically
    - Test the application by creating a new gate pass

 ## Local Development